drduh/macOS-Security-and-Privacy-Guide/README.md

 See [How can I verify Tor Browser's signature?](https://support.torproject.org/tbb/how-to-verify-signature/) for more information.

-To finish installing Tor Browser, open the disk image and drag the it into the Applications folder, or with:
+To finish installing Tor Browser, open the disk image and drag it to the Applications folder, or:

 ```console
 hdiutil mount TorBrowser-8.0.4-osx64_en-US.dmg